|

-It is unlikely that the lightweight, light-sounding almost jangle of the supposedly "authentic" baroque harpsichord would have been heard in Bach's Germany.
+It is unlikely that the lightweight, light-sounding “authentic” baroque harpsichord produced today would have been heard in Bach’s Germany.
 The German baroque harpsichord was considerably more substantial, both in construction and sound output, with a wider specification including 16' stop, and optionally equipped with a separate, organ-style pedalboard used for domestic organ practice.

 Solid and Sonorous